 Continue Reading Below

-The world's largest retailer said it had earned $3.64 billion, or $1.08 per share in the third quarter ended October 31, up from $3.34 billion, or 97 cents per share, a year earlier.
+Overall, the world's largest retailer said it earned $3.64 billion, or $1.08 per share, in the third quarter ended Oct.
+31, up from $3.34 billion, or 97 cents per share, a year earlier.

-Analysts on average had forecast $1.07 a share.
+Analysts, on average, targeted $1.07 a share.